This Post was written by Amanda Brady, a guest writer for INCM.

 Sam ends by saying that it is essential that the why of what we do is connected to the right who.
 We must be connected to and model Christ for our volunteers.
 Dietrich Bonhoeffer said, “When Christ calls a man, he bids him to come and die.”
 We are to die to our own wishes and ambitions in ministry.
 But, this death is not an end.
 Rather, through it we encourage our volunteers that we all are to die together so Christ is glorified.

 Sam Luce is the children’s pastor at Redeemer Church in Utica, New York.
-He and his wife, Sabrina, recently welcomed their fourth child into their family.
+He and his wife, Sabrina, have 4 wonderful children.